Introduction: DIY Educational Board Game

 When I was working on my MEd research project, I wanted to address the one topic that my chemistry students struggled with the most, stoichiometry.
 Specifically, my students seemed to have difficulty performing the algebraic steps that are necessary in completing these problems.
 As I was researching ways to help my students succeed, I was introduced to the myriad of research surrounding the use of games in the classroom.
 I decided that I wanted to create a classroom board game that could yield similarly positive results both in student performance as well as increasing their confidence in the topic.
-You can visit Your Classroom Helper to download my game for free (board, game play instructions and over 100 stoichiometry questions and answers).
+The game board, game play instructions, and over 100 stoichiometry questions and answers can be found here

 Step 2: Project Development

 Before you even begin creating your board game, it is critical that you consider your audience, the time constraints in creating and playing the game, and your goals for what you want playing the game to accomplish.

 For me, I wanted to be able to use the game in all my chemistry classes (college preparatory and honors).
 My students' academic abilities, mathematical backgrounds, and interests in the subject varied dramatically.
 That being said, my game needed to be differentiated so it would meet the needs of all my students.
 I wanted the game to encourage those who were struggling with the concept, while at the same time, I wanted to stretch the abilities of those students who were beginning to master the material.